jakob-heller/fflogs-scraping/README.md

 python fflogs-scraping
 ```

-To work on this project, please install the dependencies from `requirements.txt` in your (Python 3.10) environment, using
+To work on this project, please instead install the dependencies from `requirements.txt` in your (Python 3.10) environment, using

 ```
 pip install -r requirements.txt